TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-1-unbound.md

 ---
 title: "Unbound"
 subtitle: "The Vanquished: Chapter 1"
-id: the-vanquished-chapter-1-unbound
 description:
   A single–session adventure (5–6 hours) for three level 4 characters.
   The adventurers are summoned by an elven woman to her tower and are sent on a quest to find and retireve a stolen family heirloom.

-campaignId: the-vanquished

 order: 1
 ---

 This adventure was planned as a single–session adventure (5–6 hours) for three level 4 players:

 - Meriele, a half–elf rogue
 - Elmon, an elf bard
 - Prince Aseir, a human fighter

 The main goal of the adventure is to find and retrieve an amulet for an old elven woman who has summoned the characters to her tower.